OlegFlores/lowlevel/How to disassemble and patch stripped ELF binary.md

 # How to disassemble and patch stripped ELF binary
+## Motivation
+Sometimes, not often, we want to see how the things actually work in computer, and sometimes, even less often, change the way they work.
+In case of modern linux distributions, e.g. `Ubuntu 20.04`, we have system binaries (such as `ls`, `cat` and others) not containing debug symbols, in other words stripped.
+When you compile your C file with `gcc`, it is parameter `-s` which is responsible for the presence of such symbols in the output executable.
+So, in order to debug stripped binaries or patch them you need to do some extra steps.

-Let's take for example a `/bin/true` binary from `Ubuntu 20.04` distro.
+Let's consider a very simple but representative file `/bin/true` from `Ubuntu 20.04` distro.
 First, ensure it is stripped.

 ## Let me see you stripped...